-Films and TV adaptations of books are extra material for teachers, but we need to think about suitable ways of using them in the classroom.
-Playing a film in its entirety is not always useful and playing something that is too long is never motivating and can often be information or language overload.
+Films and TV adaptations are wonderful additional material for teachers, but it’s important to use them in suitable ways – playing a film in its entirety is not always useful while something that is too long can often be information or language overload.

 What can you see? (present simple)